johannesfrimberger/CarND-VehicleDetectionAndTracking-P5/README.md

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 The final implantation of the sliding window search can be found in the `__detect_vehicles_frame()` method of the `VehicleDetection` class.

+In this implantation we do not set the explicit window size but work with a 64x64 window all of time and rescale the image.
+We use a scaling of 1.5, 1.25 and 1.0 what corresponds to 96x96, 80x80 and 64x64 search windows.
 The overlap was chosen to be 0.25.
-This means that it takes 4 steps to make a complete step.
+This means that it takes 4 windows to make a complete "step".
 Further the search region was limited to an area relevant for vehicles starting at height 400px and going to 656px.

 This is visualized in the image below with 96x96 windows shown in green and 64x64 are annotated in blue.